-14. Are Complaints confidential?
+14. Are Requests for Investigation confidential?

-Generally, complaints and the fact that a complaint has been made, are confidential.
-Judges are not routinely informed when a complaint has been filed and judges are not usually contacted about a complaint unless and until it becomes necessary to the investigation.
-Many complaints are investigated (investigations may entail interviewing attorneys, court personnel and other witnesses) without notifying the judge of the investigation.
-In the course of an investigation, the judge may be provided an opportunity to respond to the complaint while the proceeding is confidential.
+Generally, Requests for Investigation and the fact that a Request for Investigation has been made, are confidential.
+Judges are not routinely informed when a Request for Investigation has been received and judges are not usually contacted about a Request for Investigation unless and until it becomes necessary.
+Many investigations are conducted (investigations may entail interviewing attorneys, court personnel and other witnesses) without notifying the judge of the investigation.
+In the course of an investigation, the judge may be provided an opportunity to respond to the allegations contained in the Request for Investigation while the process remains confidential.